gmbecker/contributing_to_r_lesson/outline.md

   - This means you must deeply, fully understand what the relevant function/system is doing

 # Code Patches

-## Do Not Submit
+## Always

-- patches which contains a purely-whitespace change
-  - **check this** before you submit
+- View the actaul diff before submission
-- patches whose diff file you have not actually looked at
+  - Should be **no** whitespace-only changes
-- patches that do not update documentation - as necessary - to reflect your changes
+- Consider/try to update documentation to reflect any changes
-- patches which do not include unit/regression tests as appropriate
-- **patches you have not personally tested the exact diff file you are submitting against R-devel/trunk**
+- **Test the exact diff file you are submitting using R-devel/trunk**
-  - make check-devel in the R build directory
+  - `make check-devel` after building R with your patch applied
+- Provide test script/code and/or added unit tests

+## Avoid

-- **patches which bundle enhancements (even related ones) with bug fixes**
+- Patches which bundle enhancements with bug fixes
+  - Even when they're related
-- **patches which bundle multiple bug fixes which are not inextricably linked**
+- Patches which bundle multiple separable bug fixes

-## Do
+- Breaking backwards compatibility in anyway way
+  - Unless you've heard from R-core member that it is desired

 # Feature Additions
 ## Filing Wishlist items in bugzilla